cloudflare/cloudflare-docs/products/bots/src/content/get-started/bm-subscription.md

 Go to **Firewall** > **Bots** and examine the following traffic segments:
 - **Automated traffic**: Bot scores of 1
-- **Likely automated traffic**: Bots scores of 2 to 29
+- **Likely automated traffic**: Bots scores of 2 through 29
 - **Other traffic groups**: Any additional large spikes in bot scores

 For **automated** traffic, sort through the IP addresses, ASNs, and other data points at the bottom of the page.
-Look for any traffic that *should not be blocked* — commonly API or mobile app traffic.
+Look for any traffic that *should not* be blocked — commonly API or mobile app traffic.
 Do the same for **likely automated** traffic.

 Use the slider tool to identify **other traffic groups**.
-For example, you may find that your mobile app is routinely scored at 37.
+For example, you may find that traffic from your mobile app is routinely scored at 12.

 ![Bot score distribution](../images/bot-score-distribution.png)